wujingda/Human-in-the-loop-Deep-Reinforcement-Learning/README.md

 ```

 ## License
-This repo is released under MIT License.
+This repo is released under GNU GPLv3 License.